 These APIs generally fall into two broad categories: Lead Database, and Asset.
 Lead Database APIs allow for retrieval of, and interaction with Marketo person records and associated object types such as Opportunities and Companies.
 Asset APIs allow interaction with marketing collateral and workflow-related records.

 - Daily Quota: Subscriptions are allocated 50,000 API calls per day (which resets daily at 12:00AM CST).
 You can increase your daily quota through your account manager.

 - Rate Limit: API access per instance limited to 100 calls per 20 seconds.

 - Concurrency Limit: Maximum of 10 concurrent API calls.

 The size of standard calls is limited to a URI length of 8KB, and a body size of 1MB, though the body can be 10MB for our bulk APIs.
-If there is an error in with your call, the API will typically still return a status code of 200 OK, but the JSON response will contain a “success” member with a value of false, and an array of errors in the “errors” member.
+If there is an error in with your call, the API will typically still return a status code of 200, but the JSON response will contain a “success” member with a value of false, and an array of errors in the “errors” member.
 More on errors here.

 For your first call to Marketo, you’ll simply retrieve a lead record.
 To begin working with Marketo, you need to obtain API credentials so that you can make authenticated calls to your instance.
 First you’ll need login to your instance and go to the Admin menu, then to Users and Roles.